iron-fish/website/docs/rpc.md

 ### `chain/showChain`

-Renders the chain from a given sequence range
+Renders the chain from an optional sequence range

 #### Request